 Between 2001 and 2010, John graduated from UTI, got married, and settled down with his wife and two children.
 During this time, I would often spend nights at his place when my husband Joe was gone at work.
 Joe and John had a lot in common and whenever we would go visit John, they would disappear into the garage to talk shop.
 Or whatever it is men talk about in garages.
 We vacationed together, celebrated birthdays together, and did life together.

-March 23, 2014, my mom called and told me that John was threatening to end his life.
-He had texted a suicide note to my sister in law and positioned himself in the middle of the desert.
+March 23, 2014, my mom called and told me John was threatening to end his life.
+He had texted a suicide note to my sister-in-law and positioned himself in the middle of the desert.

 Three hours later. with helicopters in the air, my parents, his friends, and police on the side of the road, my brother died by suicide.